mericsson/mericsson-com/content/blog/2019-04-08-personal-investment-advice/index.md

 ### Roth IRA

 If you qualify, max this out as well.
 Post taxed income can be contributed and it grows tax free until retirement.
 If you earn up to $122,000 you qualify for a full contribution, otherwise $122,000–$137,000 offers partial contribution.

+### Backdoor Roth IRA

+It seems a bit strange, but this is a great investment vehicle that if you have excess funds you should take advantage of.
+Schwab and Vanguard both have good support for it to make it very easy to do.

+Beware: if you have any traditional IRAs (perhaps rolled over from an old employer 401k) you may not want to take this strategy.
+As soon as you do the rollover, you have to pay taxes on any gains across all your Traditional IRAs.

+### Mega Backdoor Roth IRA

+Some employers support in-plan Roth IRA conversions.
+This is harder to set up than regular Backdoor Roth IRA but you can put more into this.
+Again, same tax implications apply if you have any Traditional IRAs.

+### UTMA / UGMA

+If you have children, Vanguard / Schwab make it easy to open UTMA accounts on their behalf.
+Through these accounts, $1100 income / capital gains per year is tax free and next $1100 is in a low tax bracket.

+### 529

+If you have children, 529 can be a good vehicle to save on taxes.
+[New York's Plan](https://www.nysaves.org/) offers Vanguard funds which are efficient.
+Note: once money is transferred via 529 it should be used for educational purposes.

 ## Asset Allocation